KonradRtz/Coverage-Testing-in-Non-stationary-Time-Series/README.md

 This repository accompanies the following **submitted manuscript**:

 **Title:**
-_**Testing Marginal and Conditional Coverage in Non-Stationary Time Series Forecasts through VaR Backtesting**_
+_**Testing Marginal and Conditional Coverage in Non-Stationary Time Series Forecasts through Value-at-Risk Backtesting**_
 **Author:** Konrad Retzlaff
 **Manuscript submission planned for CoPA 2025 on Saturday, May 17, 2025**